gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 Allocated variables can be passed as arguments to procedures, indeed, the definition of the subroutine `qsort` that is called in the function is shown below.
-Its argument is simply a deferred-size one-dimensional array.
+Its argument is simply an assumed-shape one-dimensional array.

 ~~~~fortran
 subroutine qsort(values)